-While cramps are some of the most annoying aspects of your period, they are extremely common.
+While menstrual cramps are some of the most annoying aspects of your period, they are extremely common.
 In fact, it’s estimated that between half and 84% of menstruators experience cramping.

 Are There Any Treatments?

-The good news: There are lots of remedies that might help relieve period cramps.
+The good news: There are lots of remedies that might help relieve menstrual cramps.
 It’s important to keep in mind that these techniques won’t always work for you, especially for chronic conditions, but they may be able to offer a sense of relief for mild to moderate cramps.

 Here are some things to try:

 - Heat, heat, and more heat.
-Heating pads can be a great way to relieve period cramps.
+Heating pads can be a great way to relieve menstrual cramps.
 Applying heat to the lower back or stomach can help relax the muscles and increase blood flow, which both help to reduce pain.

 - Midol a.k.a Ol’ Reliable.
-Midol helps relieve period symptoms such as bloating, pain and (you guessed it) CRAMPS!
+Midol helps relieve period symptoms such as bloating, pain and (you guessed it) menstrual CRAMPS!